-- or infant feeders to children with normal eating abilities unless written authorization from doctor. - ✓ Food shall not be accessible/served until cut, chopped. diced, mashed for each child's age, chewing and swallowing ability. - Educators shall check to ensure that no food is left in the mouth of a child prior to placing down for nap. - Educator is prohibited from performing classroom duties unrelated to food service during mealtime. - Children shall not wear teething necklaces, pacifiers, or any item around their neck or attached to their clothing. - · All contents remaining in bottles after feeding shall be discarded immediately after feeding. - · Frozen breast milk shall be labeled with date expressed and name of child. - · Food, formula, milk or breast milk brought from home shall be labeled with the child's name: the date received and shall be refrigerated immediately. - .
-Previously opened baby food jars shall not be accepted in the child care agency. - .
-If food is fed directly from the jar by the educator, the jar shall be used for only one feeding and discarded. - .
-If the child care agency provides food, it shall be in accordance with the USDA's Child and Adult Care Food Program (CACFP) nutritional guidelines. - .
-Breakfast shall be provided to children who arrive before 7:00 a.m. and have not had breakfast at home.
-(Not required if received at school) - .
-Children shall be given adequate time to eat. - .
-Food shall not be used as a reward and should not be forced - · Each child's food allergies shall be posted where food is prepared and served. - · For a child with life threatening allergies, a written plan of action should be posted where the educator has immediate - · Staff shall support and facilitate a parent's decision to continue breast feeding. - · Home preserved food and raw milk are prohibited.
+- Educators and children shall wash their hands with soap and water. - Children shall be seated at tables and chairs of appropriate size, and an educator shall be near any table or high chair where a child is eating. - An infant shall be held while drinking from a bottle if the infant is too young to use a high chair. - Educators shall ensure that infants have completed feeding and swallowed all milk/formula prior to being laid down. - Bottles shall not be propped or given to a child while lying flat.
+Children shall not be permitted to carry a bottle with them - throughout the day. • Children shall not have food or drink while in beds, cots, cribs - or on mats. • In order to prevent injuries related to bottle warmers, crock - In order to prevent injunes related to bottle warmers, crock pots and microwaves: Crock pots are prohibited for use as bottle warmers. - Crock pots are prohibited for use as bottle warmers.
+Crock pate aball he kept in kitchen and increase ible - Crock pots shall be kept in kitchen and inaccessible.
+Microwave ovens and surrounding area, including cords, - shall not be accessible to children. ✓ School-age children shall use microwaves only under - direct supervision. - In order to prevent choking: ✓ Solid foods, including cereal, shall not be given to - Solid loods, including cereal, shar hot be given to children with normal eating abilities in bottles or infant feeders unless written authorization on file from doctor. - ✓ Food shall not be accessible/served until cut, chopped, diced, mashed for each child's age, chewing and swallowing ability. - ✓ Educators shall check to ensure that no food is left in the mouth of a child prior to placing down for sleep. - ✓ Educator is prohibited from performing classroom duties unrelated to food service during mealtime. ✓ Children shall not wear teething necklaces, pacifiers, or - any item around their neck or attached to their clothing. - Breast milk/formula remaining in bottles after feeding shall be disposed of in accordance with timeframes recommended by Centers for Disease Control and Prevention. - Frozen breast milk shall be labeled with date expressed and name of child. - Food, formula, milk or breast milk brought from home shall be labeled with the child's name; the date received and shall be refrigerated immediately. - Previously opened baby food jars shall not be accepted in the child care agency. - If food is fed directly from the jar by the educator, the jar shall be used for only one feeding and discarded. - Food provided by the agency shall be in accordance with the USDA's Child and Adult Care Food Program (CACFP) nutritional guidelines. - No sugar sweetened beverages shall be served to children at any time by the child care agency. - Children shall be given adequate time to eat. - Food shall not be used as a reward and should not be forced or withheld. - Each child's food allergies shall be posted where food is prepared and served. - For a child with life threatening allergies, a written plan of action should be posted where the educator has immediate access.